1: You will be part of a team tackling some of society’s greatest problems and challenges.

 3: You will become part of Hopkins’ extensive research network.

 Our undergrads participate in collaborative research programs with scientists and engineers from across the Homewood campus, Johns Hopkins Medicine, the Johns Hopkins Institute for NanoBioTechnology, the Applied Physics Laboratory and even nearby government laboratories.
-This extensive research network provides our students with an extraordinary array of experience that take place in state-of-the-art facilities.
+This extensive research network provides our students with an extraordinary array of experiences that take place in state-of-the-art facilities.

 4: You will take advantage of unique research opportunities and leadership experiences.